 Field and Fork Farm and Gardens Manager

 Farm To School- Alachua County

 Food and Nutrition Services’ Farm to School program allows students to learn about the connection between farming, food, and good health in a fun, educational, and interactive environment.
 Farm to School has a number of weekly volunteer opportunities - and some on the weekends too.
-We have a small 1-acre school farm that includes an orchard.
+They have a small 1-acre school farm that includes an orchard.
 They also manage 14 school gardens around town.
 It's a lot of work, and they always need help in the garden - weeding, planting, watering, etc. The produce goes to some of the poorest schools in our county - fresh, healthy, delicious food to kids who need it most.
 Please check out their website for more information.
 Farm to School has family-friendly service opportunities.

-- Facilities improvements service projects
+- Facilities improvement service projects

 - Administrative support

 You can play an important role in the lives of those facing mental illnesses or substance use disorders.